emfree/systemtap-python-tools/README.md

 Do you need to profile a Python program that spends a lot of its time in C extension code?
 Debug a memory leak?
-Or understand a particular codepath in an unfamiliarcodebase?
+Or understand a particular codepath in an unfamiliar codebase?

 [SystemTap](https://sourceware.org/systemtap/) is a powerful and flexible Linux tracing tool.
 It can be used to great effect to analyze Python applications.
 However, some leg work is required.
 Here are a few utilities to help trace Python programs.